 Barber Shop Near Chelsea

 If you carry down the King’s Road, past the Chelsea Old Town Hall, you’ll eventually come to the World’s End.
 Well, not quite literally.
-King James II rides through the Royal Borough considered it the end of the world.
+King James II rides through the Royal Borough considers it the end of the world.
 And the name just stuck.
-In the swinging sixties, the area’s hippy boutiques and spiritual bookshops made it the center of London’s counter-culture scene.
+In the swinging sixties, the area’s hippy boutiques and spiritual bookshops made it the centre of London’s counter-culture scene.

-Moreover, the favorite hangout of artists and musicians alike.
-The 17th century World’s End pub site has changed hands several times throughout its colorful life, but the spirit of good beer and good cheer lives on with its current occupant.
+Moreover, the favourite hangout of artists and musicians alike.
+The 17th-century World’s End pub site has changed hands several times throughout its colourful life, but the spirit of good beer and good cheer lives on with its current occupant.
 The top deck of the 170 bus from Beaufort Street makes a pleasant journey down the river embankment, past the Chelsea Physic Garden, and back up towards Palmer Street, where you’ll find our Westminster barber shop near St. James Station.

 Barber Shop Near Waterloo

 Waterloo, With its quiet streets of specialist boutiques and eye-wateringly expensive houses.
 Waterloo has a reputation as a playground for the moneyed elite.
 Chester Square alone has seen a string of famous faces come and go over the past 200 years.
 Margaret Thatcher, Mick Jagger, and Nigella Lawson, to name but a few.
 But there’s a good reason to check it out even if you’re not in the market for a custom-made hat or mews house.